christophebedard/rmw_email/email/QUALITY_DECLARATION.md

 ### Public API Testing [4.ii]
 <!-- no -->

-Not all parts of the public API have.
+Not all parts of the public API have tests.
 Some tests are located in the [`test`](./test) directory.
 The tests aim to cover both typical usage and corner cases, but are quantified by contributing to code coverage.